 Raspberry Shortcake needs no staking and grows well in a container.
 Even more, it produces a ton of berries!
 I have two plants in their second year, and I can’t keep up with all the berries, even with a fruit-loving Kiddo in the garden.

 Special needs: Raspberry Shortcake can overwinter right in the garden, especially with a large double-walled container.
 In very cold climates, you can move the container undercover or to an unheated garage, keeping the soil just slightly moist.

-Pruning and maintenance: Fruit will grow on second-year wood, so be sure to let the new shoots grow undisturbed in the first and second year.
+Pruning and maintenance: Fruit will grow on second-year wood, so let the new shoots grow undisturbed in the first and second years.
 In early spring, prune all of the dead canes right back to the soil, and leave anything else that has new growth on it.
-You can shape the old canes by trimming the tops of them to form a rounded shrub.
+You can shape the old canes by trimming their tops to form a rounded shrub.